-The combined stock price performance of the 14 companies was overall healthy on both an annual and decade basis.
+The combined stock price performance of the 14 companies was overall healthy on both an annual and a decade basis.
 As mentioned before, the cumulative CAGR performance of the 14 companies was 11.6% in comparison to the 9.89% CAGR for the S&P 500.
-2013 was the standout year with each of the 14 companies’ share prices increasing in the double digits.
+2013 was the standout year with each of the 14 companies’ share prices increasing in double digits.
 In fact, 6 of the 9 years saw the cumulative performance of the 14 companies rise double digits.
 In contrast, the worst years for the scientific tool company stocks tracked here were 2011 and 2016.

 Top 5 Companies

-The top 5 performers among the companies tracked by IBO each posted double-digit increases in stock price in the 2010s.
+The top 5 performers among the companies tracked by IBO each posted double-digit increases in the stock price in the 2010s.
 The top 5 performing companies experienced mid- to high-teens growth by the end of the decade.
-The top 5 performers’ combined decade-long stock performance a 16.6% CAGR versus the 9.89% CAGR of the S&P 500.
-In addition, each of top 5’s stock performance exceeded the S&P 500 for the total period.
+The top 5 performers’ combined decade-long stock performance was a 16.6% CAGR versus the 9.89% CAGR of the S&P 500.
+In addition, each of the top 5’s stock performance exceeded the S&P 500 for the total period.

 On annual basis, the top 5 performing companies tended to move in tandem with the S&P 500.
 For example, in 2011, all 5 companies experienced a decrease in share price along with the flat performance of the S&P 500.
 Also, in 5 of the 10 years showed the inverse as the S&P 500 ended in positive territory.